rejetto/hfs/config.md

 - `dynamic_dns_url` URL to be requested to keep a domain updated with your latest IP address.
      Optionally, you can append “>” followed by a regular expression to determine a successful answer, otherwise status code will be used.
      Multiple URLs are supported and you can specify one for each line.
 - `auto_basic` automatically detect (based on user-agent) when the basic web inteface should be served, to support legacy browsers.
 Default is true.
+No UI.
 - `allow_session_ip_change` should requests of the same login session be allowed from different IP addresses.
 Default is false, to prevent cookie stealing.
 You can set it `true` to always allow it, or `https` to allow only on https, where stealing the cookie is harder.
+No UI.
 - `authorization_header` support Authentication HTTP header.
 Default is true.
+No UI.
+- `cache_control_disk_files` number of seconds after which the browser should bypass the cache and check the server for an updated version of the file.
+Default is 5.
+No UI.
 - `create-admin` special entry to quickly create an admin account.
 The value will be set as password.
 As soon as the account is created, this entry is removed.

 #### Virtual File System (VFS)